rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 processes that collaborate to make a Kubernetes cluster work.
 They constantly monitor the state of the cluster, and whenever the current state does not match the desired state, remediation actions are applied.
-These can include scheduling or unscheduling workloads, creating or deleting objects.
+These can include scheduling or unscheduling workloads, for example.

 <figure>
 <img width="80%" src="/static/images/kubernetes-architecture.svg" alt="Architecture of a Kubernetes cluster" />